aryan0103raj/anemo-backend/README.md

 ## About the Project

-Anemo has been designed with the purpose of helping students in a campus connect with each other.\
+Anemo has been designed with the purpose of helping students in a campus connect with each other.<br />
 - It gives you the feature of an inclusive micro-blogging site where you can add your own posts and also interact with the posts of other students by liking and commenting on them.
 - You can find another student of your campus on the app and have a realtime one-to-one chat with him/her.
 You can